davebenson/doom4-walkthrough/README.md

 Open the Shutters (interact with the screen), to watch a cut-scene with Olivia Pierce.

 Immediately after that, an Imp and 2 The Possesseds will spawn.
+(You could get one more Heat Blast multikill here)

 # Mission 4:  Argent Facility "Beginning of the End"
 This area will be revisited in Mission 6: Argent Facility (Destroyed), which mostly shares the outdoor areas, but the indoor areas are completely separate.

 Notes on Combat Challenges:
 * Walk the Path and Bird's Eye View: easy with this walkthrough, hopefully.
-* To Be Knighted:  this is pretty hard since these guys are so tall.
+* To Be Knighted:  glory kills from above on these guys is pretty hard since they are so tall: unless you are replaying this with the jump boots, you'll have to jump from higher ground to do this.
 The Dazed and Confused rune can be useful to give you more time to figure out how to jump over them - it usually requires jumping from above, unless they are crouched.
 Of course, a cheesy way is to replay this mission after you have the Jump Boots which make it substatially easier.
+* Bird's Eye View: See Secret 4.1 below

 ## Mission 4: Introduction
 Go forward and Open the Airlock to find yourself in an industrial open-air area: